How to Flip Cars: How I Made $3,500 in 45 Days

 Can You Flip Cars For a Living?

 The key is knowing where to find the value.
-You can also lose a lot of money by trying to flip cars if you aren’t careful (see my track record from 2007 to 2016 before you start flipping cars).
+You can also lose a lot of money by trying to flip cars if you aren’t careful (see most of my previous track record before figuring it out).

-Bottom line is that there are people who do this for a living, but you have to be very good at finding deals, and you have to be extremely quick to respond, with cash in hand.
-For most people this isn’t a living – it’s a side hustle.
+Bottom line is that there are people who do this for a living, but you have to be very good at finding deals.

 What You Need to Know When Flipping a Car